 Beef pancreas may be underrated and somewhat hard to find, but it could be the missing link needed in your keto/carnivore routine.

 Consider giving pancreas a try via the recipes above — or, if all else fails, via Dr. Kiltz’s Premium Organ Meat Supplements.
-Your own pancreas will likely thank you.
+Your own pancreas may thank you.